 And you stand corrected, Bojack.
 Because one day, you’re gonna look around and you’re gonna realize that everybody likes you… but nobody loves you.
 And THAT really is the loneliest feeling in the world.

 Why am I telling you all of this?
 I don’t know.
 I think it is because I am sick of crying all night, and during the day whenever I am alone.
 I’m sick of not being able to sleep properly.
-I am not sick of listening to all Mahler symphonies over and over again because I’ll never be sick of Mahler but I don’t think it’s the healthiest music to listen to lol.
-I think the reason I’m telling you, oh wonderful anonymous internet mob, is because there are people I really want to tell all this and much more but I can’t and it’s the same stupid I can’t, the anti-do I was talking about, that keeps you from doing.
-And somehow the safety barrier of a keyboard and a screen gives me the necessary confidence (is it confidence?
-Or the opposite because towards a non-perceptible audience I feel freer to talk and don’t need confidence?
-I’m not sure) to talk about it.
+I am not sick of listening to all Mahler symphonies over and over again because I’ll never be sick of Mahler but I don’t think it’s the healthiest music to listen to when being depressed.
+I think the reason I’m telling you, oh wonderful anonymous internet, is because there are people I really want to tell all this and much more but I can’t and it’s the same stupid I can’t, the anti-do I was talking about, that keeps me from doing.
+And somehow the safety barrier of a keyboard and a screen gives me the necessary confidence to talk about it.
 Write about it.
-All I really wanna do though is call J or call M, have one of them come here and be able to just be weak and sad and lie in their arms and tell them that I am afraid of this void and cry and I know they offered and meant it and I know so many others offered and meant it, too, and therefore I don’t only feel like a failure but like betraying friendships and letting them down and then I wonder why anybody would even benefit from having me as a friend and I honestly can’t think of a single reason.
+All I really wanna do though is call J or call M, have one of them come here and be able to just be weak and sad and lie in their arms and tell them that I am afraid and lonely and cry and I know they offered and meant it and I know so many others offered and meant it, too, and therefore I don’t only feel like a failure but like betraying friendships and letting them down and then I wonder why anybody would even benefit from having me as a friend and I honestly can’t think of a single reason.

 So my advice to you is this: don’t be mad if people pull back.
 Don’t be mad if they retreat into their (emotional) bunker and ghost you.
 The worse it gets the more difficult it becomes to stay in contact with the people they hold closest and the easier it is to chat with anybody else.
-Believe me, you sending out those reassuring messages help.
-And make it worse.
+Sending out reassuring messages without expecting anything in return helps, though.
+And makes it worse.
 Because it evokes guilt.
 Because of course the pressure is there to reply.
 But overall these messages help a little.
 And a little can mean everything when you’re balancing on the gallows.